nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_SQL_JOINS.md

 In the query below, you start with selecting the `Animal` table and specify which fields you want.
 One field is `location_id`, but that's not enough.
 Remember, the goal is to have the location name and address embedded in the response.

-Now you can join the `Location` table into the query so that the name and address fields
+Now you can join the `Location` table into the query so that the name and address fields are in the results.

+#### SQL

 ```sql
 SELECT